 Thyroid conditions can be diagnosed with a simple blood test, but unfortunately, those who have them often don’t realize it because they have not received the proper testing.
-At Patient First Wellness Center, the low cost test, and no insurance clinic in Las Vegas, patients can receive a simple blood test that could make a world of difference in their life.
+At Patient’s Choice Medical Center, the low cost test, and no insurance clinic in Las Vegas, patients can receive a simple blood test that could make a world of difference in their life.

 Normally, thyroid testing is done every five years after the age of 35, but if you have other risk factors, such as depression, obesity, or a family history of thyroid conditions, you can be checked sooner.
 The symptoms of thyroid disorders resemble those of many other medical problems; a few examples include fatigue, unexplained weight gain, constipation, and depression.